Blaizzy/mlx-vlm/docs/en/docs/models/NanoLlava.md

-nanoLLaVA is a "small but mighty" 1B vision-language model designed to run efficiently on edge devices.
+NanoLLaVA is a "small but mighty" 1B vision-language model designed to run efficiently on edge devices.

 **Example Usage:**
 ```python